 interaural phase difference (IPD) – the difference in the phase of a sound wave that reaches each ear, which is dependent on the frequency of the wave and the interaural time difference (ITD).
 For example, a 1000-Hz tone that reaches the left ear 0.5 ms before the right ear will be 180 degrees out of phase with the wave reaching the right ear.
 The human brain uses IPD, ITD, and ILD (interaural level difference) to locate sound sources with a high degree of accuracy.
 See also localization.

-interface – (1) A device that allows one unit to work, drive, or communicate with another device.
+interface – (1) A device or system that allows one unit to work, drive, or communicate with another device.
 (2) To communicate between two devices.
 (3) Short for audio interface.

 interference – (1) The process in which two or more sound waves of the same frequency combine to reinforce or cancel each other, with the resulting amplitude being equal to the sum of the amplitudes of the combining waves.
 Sometimes called acoustic interference.
 (2) Hum, static, buzzes, and other noises in audio equipment caused by the equipment or cables picking up stray electromagnetic fields.
 See electromagnetic interference (EMI).
 (3) A process that competes with another in an adverse way, such as noise interfering with a sound signal.
 (4) Anything that disrupts a radio signal as it travels from a transmitter to a receiver, such as someone using the same or a nearby frequency, as well as interference from sources like those listed in definition #2 above.

 interference resistance – a thin film of oxidation that forms on the cathode of a vacuum tube, especially when operated for long periods with no anodecurrent.
 This coating increases the resistance, increases noise, and reduces the amount of gain of the tube.
 The condition is irreversible.